Our Mission

 Structure & Approach

-• The New Jersey Food Policy Council (NJFPC): serves as a statewide, multi-sector policy coordination body.
+• The New Jersey Food Systems Policy Council (NJFPC): serves as a statewide, multi-sector policy coordination body.
 The Council translates shared needs from across New Jersey’s food and farming sectors into aligned policy priorities, legislative strategies, and public recommendations.

 It brings together representatives from farming, food access, labor, public health, research, and advocacy, alongside critical, non-voting public agencies and academic partners who participate in advisory roles.
 This structure enables constructive engagement with state agencies, legislators, and research institutions while preserving the Council’s independence and community-centered leadership.
+Learn more here.

 • NJ Alliance for Local Food & Farms: The collaborative home for NJFDC’s stakeholder-led working groups, where food and farm organizations align around shared needs, exchange resources and best practices, and collaborate on technical assistance and program strategies.